Transparency: A core enabler of Trust and Empowerment in Digital Finance

 Uganda

-Following consumer frustrations with data inconsistencies in Uganda, the Uganda Communication Commission (UCC) called for telecom operators and mobile money providers to bmore transparent about their data usage practices.
+Following consumer frustrations with data inconsistencies in Uganda, the Uganda Communications Commission (UCC) called for telecom operators and mobile money providers to bmore transparent about their data usage practices.
 They asked for clearer communication of terms and conditions, along with better mechanisms for consumers to monitor their data.
 Airtel, one of the country’s top telecom providers, responded by rolling out initiatives to better inform consumers and improve engagement at the community level.

 To protect consumers from predatory digital lending practices, the Uganda Microfinance Regulatory Authority (UMRA) is also enforcing new regulations.
 Predatory digital lending practices involve unethical behaviours such as charging high interest rates, misleading advertising, and aggressive debt collection.
 They often target vulnerable populations, trapping them in a cycle of debt and financial instability.
 These practices exploit consumers, making it difficult for them to escape economic hardship.
 The guidelines, developed with input from consumer groups, aim to ensure transparency and fairness in digital lending, benefiting millions of unbanked Ugandans.